LRiceCooker/Lary/README.md

 Here're some of the project's best features:

 *   Boolean props for load style on your component
-*   Laryfy components from your favorite library sutch as react-native-paper
+*   Laryfy components from your favorite library sutch as <a href='https://github.com/callstack/react-native-paper' target='_blank'>react-native-paper</a>
 *   Overload the default Lary's theme configuration with your own one
 *   Support media queries